10 NBA Teams Without a Championship (2026 Update)

 Did you know:

-The all-time basketball great Michael Jordan became the premier former NBA player to own a team in the championship when he purchased the Charlotte Hornets.
-Actually, the team enjoyed a 20% value increase in 2018/2019 season upon the purchase.
+The all-time basketball great Michael Jordan became the first former NBA player to become the majority owner of an NBA team when he purchased the Charlotte Hornets.
+He sold his majority stake in 2023, though he remained connected to the franchise as a minority owner.

 Orlando Magic